Discrimination Fuels Unhealthy Eating Habits, Study Finds

 Discrimination exposure disrupts the glutamate pathway, leading to dysregulation in brain-gut communication.

-This disruption may contribute to and inflammation, as implicated by two metabolites from the glutamate pathway, N-acetylglutamate and N-acetylglutamine, which are present at significantly higher levels in individuals with high discrimination exposure.
+This disruption may contribute to oxidative stress and inflammation, as implicated by two metabolites from the glutamate pathway, N-acetylglutamate and N-acetylglutamine, which are present at significantly higher levels in individuals with high discrimination exposure.

 These metabolites have been associated with oxidative stress and play a role in the stress response.